adgelbfish/what/README.md

 P.P.S.
 If you want to verify that the code does its job, you can check the github action I created to run it.
 This way you don't need to run any code on your machine.
 Just look at the console output in the action.

+P.P.P.S.
+In case it's hard for you to download or view the code, it is one million, two hundred and forty-three thousand, four hundred and forty five lines.
+In short, 1,243,445 lines.

 Enjoy!

 -------------